-The PINE Deposit in the JOY District has seen several phases of historical drilling.
-Early work by Amarc identified significant expansion potential at both the PINE Deposit and the MEX deposit target that required drill testing.
-In addition, Amarc defined seven large (approximately 1 to 5 km2), high potential porphyry Cu-Au exploration target areas, each of which hosts multiple targets that were either drill-ready, or could rapidly be brought up to a drill ready status by the completion of focused surface surveys.
+Historically, the PINE Deposit in the JOY District saw several phases of drilling.
+Early work by Amarc in the District identified significant expansion potential at the PINE Deposit, and also at the MEX deposit target for drill testing.
+In addition, Amarc defined seven large (approximately 1 to 5 km2), high potential porphyry Cu-Au exploration target areas, each of which hosts multiple targets that were either drill-ready or could rapidly be brought up to a drill ready status by the completion of focused surface surveys.
 A highly effective targeting strategy was initially achieved by combining and interpreting information from the Company's exploration surveys and extensive historical datasets.
 These datasets include results from soil geochemical sample grids, airborne magnetics and ground IP geophysical surveys, geological and alteration mapping and historical drilling.
 The large historical soils geochemical database (6,390 samples) was of particular use.